-Try working with a discount real estate broker like our friends at Clever.
-Clever is a free service that connects you with vetted, full-service listing agents who work for pre-negotiated discount rates — $3,000 for any home under $350,000 or 1% for more expensive homes.
+Try working with a discount real estate broker.
+Real Estate Witch provides a free service that connects you with vetted, full-service listing agents who work for pre-negotiated discount rates — just 1.5% (or $3,000 minimum).

 Can I save money by selling my house FSBO?

 It depends.
 You won't have to pay the 3% seller's agent fee, but you can lose money on the overall sale — studies show that FSBO homes sell for 26% less than agent-assisted homes.

 If you're worried about agent costs, check out these real estate companies that charge the lowest real estate commission fees.

 FSBO works best for sellers who have a buyer already lined up.
 If you don't, it's still doable, but it will take much more time and effort than selling with an agent.
 Find out everything you need to know about selling your house without an agent.

 Where can I list my house for sale by owner for free online?